agileware/nocontributionreceipt/README.md

 # nocontributionreceipt
-This civicrm extension unsets the Send Receipt? checkbox when adding/editing a contribution so it doesn't send a email automatically.
+This civicrm extension unsets the Send Receipt? checkbox when adding/editing a contribution so it doesn't send an email automatically.